chriszack3/source-plugin-demo/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._

     Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+1. **Open the file index.js in src/pages**
+    Gatsby will call its createPage API on each .js file in the pages folder of root using the filename as the route (except in the case of 'index' which is routed to '/').

+1. **Run your Gatsby app to test that it builds successfully** The Gatsby develop command will start a hot-reload server at localhost:8000

 1. **Pick an api to use**
     Copy copy copy copy